 Guides

-The number of guides and quality are what to look at on a rod.
-A rod with more guides casts farther and bends more uniform.
-Ceramic compounds are preferred for guides.
-These guides are smoother reducing friction, thereby, reducing heat.
-Heat damages line.
 The best is silicon carbide but is expensive.
 The majority of rods use aluminum oxide or other ceramics materials.
 Try to avoid stainless steel, it breaks easily.
 You will need to repair or replace the rod.
-You will pay more for quality and the number of guides, but it will be money well spent.
+You will pay more for quality and the number of guides.

 Shop for Fishing Rods Now